Aida Baez, PE, Co-Founder and Senior Structural Engineer on Influential Women

 About Aida

 Aida Baez, PE, is a Partner and Senior Structural Engineer at ACcord Engineering, where she plays a key leadership role in the planning, design, and execution of complex structural engineering projects.
 She is responsible for guiding multidisciplinary teams, overseeing technical deliverables, and ensuring that each project meets the highest standards of safety, efficiency, and design integrity.
 Her work spans a broad range of commercial, institutional, and infrastructure developments, where she is recognized for her ability to align technical excellence with practical, buildable solutions.
 From an early age, Aida developed a deep fascination with engineering after watching a television series featuring an engineer confidently interpreting plans on construction sites and helping shape buildings as they rose.
 That image became a defining inspiration, leading her to envision her future in the field.
 Naturally inclined toward math and science, she quickly connected her strengths with her interests and became increasingly driven to pursue engineering.
-She requested a drafting table as a child and began creating her own designs, later strengthening her technical foundation through drafting coursework in high school.
+She requested a drafting table as a child and began creating her own designs, later strengthening her technical foundation through drafting coursework at an early age.
 By the time she entered college, her career path was already firmly established, shaped by years of focused curiosity and early hands-on exploration.
-With approximately 26 years of experience in structural engineering, Aida began working in the field in 2000 while completing her academic studies and formally advanced her professional career after graduating in 2002.
-Over the years, she has become known for her discipline, resilience, and unwavering commitment to quality, consistently pushing herself to deliver solutions that exceed expectations.
-In 2021, she co-founded her own engineering firm, which achieved recognition as Consulting Firm of the Year within its first few years, an achievement that underscored both the strength of her leadership and the impact of her work.
+Over the years, she has become known for her discipline, resilience, and unwavering commitment to quality, self motivation to deliver solutions that exceed expectations.
+In 2021, she co-founded her own engineering firm, which achieved recognition as AIA Palm Beach 2024 Consulting Firm of the Year within its first few years, an achievement that underscored both the strength of her leadership and the impact of her work.
 Throughout her career, she has built a reputation for persistence, technical rigor, and professional pride, consistently striving to elevate engineering standards and deliver meaningful value through every project.

 Her Interview